fbpx

 This is where you might need to do a little bit of homework, because while most people may be able to save by bundling their policies, some people might do better having individual policies with separate insurers.

-There are other ways to potentially save too.
-Talk to your insurer about things like adding “smart home” technology that is designed to alert you to maintenance issues before they become pricey claims.
-Smart devices can do things like alert a homeowner when there’s a small issue like a drip — before it causes significant and expensive water damage to a home.
-Adding burglar alarms and security systems could also save you money on your insurance.
+There are other ways to potentially save, too.
+Talk to your insurer about adding “smart home” technology designed to alert you to maintenance issues before they become pricey claims.

 For those with car insurance, completing a safe driver course could yield a discount on your premiums.
 And if the pandemic has changed your commute because you’re now working from home on all or most days, you might be eligible for a low-mileage discount.